AllanLira93/Expense-Tracker/README.md

-In this project, we can add, remove, and view expenses, as well as calculate the total, saving the data to a JSON file.
+In this project, we can add, remove, view, and sum up total expenses, saving the data to a JSON file.
+One file is object-oriented, while the other is not.